SAP-samples/teched2023-DT260/README.md

 ## Overview

 This session introduces attendees to plan and validate their journey to SAP S/4HANA.
 In this session, the attendees will get a hands-on experience of using maintenance planner for planning the target SAP S/4HANA release.
-Thereafter, this session introduces the data transition validation tool for validating the business data post conversion.
+Thereafter, this session introduces the data transition validation(DTV) tool for validating the business data post conversion.

 ## Requirements